SCOPE OF THIS CHAPTER

 6.1.3 Adoption Case Record

-Once the Local Authority has made a decision that the plan for the child should be one of adoption, in addition to the Looked After Child record, an Adoption Case Record should be established.
+Once the local authority has made a decision that the plan for the child should be one of adoption, in addition to the Child in Care record, an Adoption Case Record should be established.

 6.2 Pre-Birth Child